 Everyone’s food preference is dissimilar.
 Often time we do not like certain types of food because of the way they are prepared.
 For example, I like broccoli, and it is not because I must eat my vegetables to stay healthy.
 I love the taste, crunchiness, and recipe versatility.

 Here are 10 things we all hate about food.

 1. Overcooked Shrimp

-Shrimp cook fast!
+Shrimp cooks fast!
 Before cooking shrimp, you must know how to clean and deveined it.
 You must also take into account the recipe cooking time requirements and size of the shrimp.
 Larger shrimp will take longer to cook than smaller shrimp.
-That’s a no brainer!
+That’s a no-brainer!

 2. Overcooked steak

 Steak!
 I have not found one person who dislikes steak.
 I have heard people commenting on the way their steak is prepared, cooked, and even the age of the meat.
 For most of them, it is all about taste.